hugoakerlund/dog-database/README.md

 # Dog database

 Dog database is a simple web application built with Flask that allows users to view and manage a collection of dogs.
-The application provides a user-friendly interface to display dog information, add new dogs, and delete existing dogs from the database.
+The application provides a user-friendly interface for displaying dog information, commenting on other users’ dogs, adding new dogs, and deleting existing dogs from the database.
+Users can also create litters with dogs they own and enter their dogs in dog shows.
+Dogs earn championship titles by participating in dog shows.

 ## App functions